You are here: Start » User Interface » Creating Deep Learning Model

 Open automatic training window button – allows you to prepare a training series for different parameters.
 If you are not sure, which parameter settings will give you the best result, you can prepare a combination for each value to compare the results.
 The test parameters can be prepared automatically with Generate new grid or manually entered.
 After setting the parameters you need to start the test.
 The settings and the results are shown in the grid, one row for one model.

-Show columns – hides / shows model parameters you will use in your test.
+• Show columns – hides / shows model parameters you will use in your test.
 The view is common for all deep learning tools.
-To create an appropriate grid search, choose these parameters which are correct for the used tool (the ones you can see in Training Parameters).
+To create an appropriate grid search, choose the parameters which are correct for the used tool (the ones you can see in Training Parameters).
 For DL_DetectAnomalies2 choose the network type first to see the appropriate parameters.

-Show report – shows the report for the chosen model (the chosen row).
+• Show report – shows the report for the chosen model (the chosen row).
 This option is available only if you choose Save Reports before starting the training session.

 • Export grid to CSV file – exports the grid of training parameters to a CSV file.